Mushroom and Asparagus Risotto is a cozy comfort food at it’s finest with an EASY dairy-free risotto the entire family will love.

 What’s your favourite way to enjoy mushrooms?
 I’m always on the lookout for new and exciting everyday mushrooms recipes!

-Cozy comfort food at it's finest with an EASY dairy-free risotto the entire family will love.
+Mushroom and Asparagus Risotto is a cozy comfort food at it's finest with an EASY dairy-free risotto the entire family will love.

 - 1 tbsp olive oil